 Phase 1: Requirements Analysis

-The Wayferry requirements analysis is designed to collect information needed by the implementation team.
-This reduces the risks of schedules slipping, unexpected costs and business disruption when the new software goes live.
+The requirements analysis also collects the information needed by the implementation team.
+This reduces the risks of schedules slipping, unexpected costs, and business disruption when the new software goes live.

 A project formally starts with a kick-off meeting to explain the selection procedure to all users and provides them with an opportunity to have their questions answered.